jethornton/simple-deb/docs/source/debian.rst

 Various Debian maintenance tools recognize your email address and name to use by the shell environment variables $DEBEMAIL and $DEBFULLNAME.

-You can add to the ~/.bashrc file with your favorite text editor.
+You can add them to the ~/.bashrc file with your favorite text editor.
 The ~ means your home directory.
 ::

 	DEBEMAIL="your.email.address@example.org"